Filaments of crime: Informing policing via thresholded ridge estimation: Results

-The theoretical work on hot spots and direct patrols has been widely applied and studied within the field of criminology \citep{braga2014effects}.
-Current real-world applications of patrol routes include foot and motor patrols that are mainly planned using street network models and KDE \citep{mamalian1999use, ratcliffe2004crime}.
+The theoretical work on hot spots and direct patrols has been widely applied and studied within the field of criminology \cite{braga2014effects}.
+Current applications of patrol routes include patrols that are mainly planned using street network models and KDE \cite{mamalian1999use, ratcliffe2004crime}.
 Our work seeks to capitalize on that aspect through density ridge estimation.
-The density ridges obtained through this experiment with Part I crime incidents for the City of Chicago during 2018 are shown in both panels of Fig.~\ref{fig:full_combined}.
+The density ridges obtained through this experiment with Chicago's 2018 Part I crime incidents are shown in both panels of Fig.~\ref{fig:full_combined}.
 In the left panel, we additionally show a sample of 5,000 coordinates of reported crime incidents, the same size as used by the DREDGE run.
 In the right panel, we overlay the density ridges with a KDE based on the same optimal bandwidth used by our method, demonstrating the center-line compliance of ridges with hot spots identified by traditional approaches.
+We show how DREDGE results line up with the underlying data as well as KDE outputs to demonstrate how our results follow high-density areas identified with this alternative approach, using the latter as a comparison baseline.

 The implementation of our method described in this paper is run with default values, allowing the software to make use of its adaptive behavior.
+We run this experiment on an Intel Core i7-5600U CPU with 2.60 Ghz, two cores, and four threads, on a machine featuring a sufficient 8 GB of RAM and resulting in a runtime of 6 minutes and 26 seconds.
+The algorithm was not parallelized, running in a single-threaded fashion to gauge the out-of-the-box performance, although low-level parallelization on a CPU can be easily implemented with the `multiprocess' package.\footnote{\href{https://pypi.org/project/multiprocess/}{pypi.org/project/multiprocess}}